opendatamesh-initiative/odm-site-platform/docs/architecture/odm-cli/odm-cli.md

 Commands that require an active and reachable instance of the ODM *Registry Server*

 Common parameters:

 * `-f / --properties-file`: file path of the configuration file describing how to communicate with ODM modules
     * it's an optional YAML file that, if present, list all the modules and their URL in the following format: `module-server: http://<hostname>:<port>` (e.g., `registry-server: http://localhost:8001`)
-  * the default file in the project list the modules as if they were exposed locally with their default ports
+    * the default file in the project lists the modules as if they were exposed locally with their default ports
 * `-s / --server`: server address (port included) of the ODM *Registry Server*; If explicit, override the property in the `properties-file`
 * `-h / --help`: command helper
 * `-V / --version`: command version

+---
 #### list dp

 ```bash